-- 1. Some of the deadlines for submission of materials to the ABOG office have changed for the 2015 tests, and the new dates are listed in this Bulletin.
-It is the candidate's responsibility to be aware of these changes. - 2.
-All correspondence with ABOG should be sent by a service that has tracking capability. - 3.
-All fees must be paid by credit card through the ABOG website (www.abog.org) and are payable in US Dollars, only. - 4.
+- 1. All correspondence with ABOG should be sent by a service that has tracking capability.
+(The USPS does not guarantee delivery dates.) - 2.
+All fees must be paid by credit card through the ABOG website (www.abog.org) and are payable in US Dollars only. - 3.
 Deadlines are based on receipt of the information in the ABOG office.
 It is the candidate's responsibility to meet all deadlines.
-ABOG is not responsible to notify a candidate of impending deadlines. - 5.
+ABOG is not responsible to notify a candidate of impending deadlines. - 4.
 It is the responsibility of each candidate to be aware of the current requirements for certification as an ABOG subspecialist.
 ABOG does not assume responsibility for notifying a candidate of changing requirements for admissibility to any examination or pending loss of eligibility.
-Candidates must meet the requirements published in the REI Subspecialty Bulletin for the year in which they are to take an examination. - 6.
+Candidates must meet the requirements published in the FPMRS Subspecialty Bulletin for the year in which they are to take an examination. - 5.
 Subspecialty certification is time-limited.
-Each subspecialty Diplomate must enter the subspecialty Maintenance of Certification (MOC) program in January following successful certification, and must also successfully complete each year's MOC assignments to maintain certification. - 7.
-For fellows starting their fellowship in 2013 or later, their thesis must have been published or in press to be considered by the Division. - 8.
-Candidates should be familiar with the material under the "Policies" tab on the ABOG home page.
+Each subspecialty Diplomate must enter the subspecialty Maintenance of Certification (MOC) program in the year following successful certification, and must also successfully complete each year's MOC assignments to maintain certification. - 6.
+Candidates should be familiar with the material included under the "Policies" tab on the ABOG home page.